USEPA/webcms/terraform/infrastructure/README.md

 ## Conventions

 Files in this module are broken down roughly by the service being deployed.
-Pwrmissions granted to each service are provided in that file.
+Permissions granted to each service are provided in that file.
 For example, both the RDS proxy and its IAM role are defined in [proxy.tf](proxy.tf).

 Files that define many resources of the same type are broken down by `#region`/`#endregion` markers to make navigation easier for editors that understand them.